-A sleep study is a test used to evaluate brain activity, breathing and movements.
+A sleep study is a test used to evaluate brain activity, breathing and movements during sleep.
 During a sleep study, about 30 small electrodes are placed on your child to record his/her sleep activities.
-More than 1,000 pages of information with audio/video are recorded during the night, with technologists present at all times to monitor the patient and evaluate the recordings.
+More than 1,000 pages of information with audio/video are recorded during the night.
+Registered sleep technologists with pediatric experience are present at all times to monitor the patient and ensure a high quality recording.

 Scheduling a Study

 An overnight sleep study is ordered directly by a primary care physician or a specialty physician.
-Once our office receives a referral, we will contact the family to schedule a date and time.
+Once our office receives a referral, we will contact the family to schedule a date and time for the sleep study.

 The patient or legal guardian must verbally confirm the appointment by calling 727-767-4458 by noon on the day of their study or they may need to be rescheduled.

 - You should arrive at least 10 minutes before your scheduled appointment time in the Admission Office in the 1st floor lobby of the main hospital.

 - One Parent/Legal Guardian is required to stay overnight in the lab with your child.
 Both parents may attend the hook-up process for your child (approximately one hour); however, only one parent will be permitted to stay in the Sleep Lab overnight.
 This parent must stay in the room with your child at ALL TIMES.
 Ronald McDonald House on campus is available to accommodate additional family members and can be reached at 727-767-7699, No other children are permitted in the Sleep Lab during the study.

 - The day of the study should be a normal day for your child with no restrictions related to food, drink or medications (unless directed otherwise by the referring physician).
 However, limit caffeine products for at least 24 hours prior to the sleep study.